—- Eyewitness account —-

 An aerial shot showed tiny boats small as autumn leaves, like one that got hit on my own journey six years earlier; women and children were on their vulnerable most without the 7th-fleet.
 Repeatedly raped and robbed by Thai pirates then abandoned to certain death – unless they took the last option to survive on fellow passengers’ dead meat.

-Never did I envision a trip back that soon, even with self-recrimination or survivor’s guilt (PTSD).
+Never did I envision a trip back so soon, even with self-recrimination and survivor’s guilt ( symptoms of PTSD).

 “He who is no fool to lose that which he cannot keep while gaining that which he cannot lose”, by Jim Elliot, a fellow Wheaton alumnus, fresh on my mind and I owe him ever since (perhaps on Todd Beamer’s, another alum, when terrorists commandeered United Airlines Flight 93) for little chance to die.